-IV.
-AFFILIATION AND COLLAPSING
+V. AFFILIATION AND COLLAPSING

-As noted above, YP and Synn were collapsed and treated as a single entity for the purposes of the LTFV investigation and each of the prior administrative reviews of this antidumping order.
+As noted above, YP and Synn were collapsed and treated as a single entity for the purposes of the LTFV investigation and prior administrative reviews of this Order.
 As a result, we selected the YP/Synn entity as a single combined respondent and treated it as such in the pre-preliminary phase of this review.
-However, we preliminarily determine that the instant record no longer supports a finding that YP should be collapsed with Synn, and therefore should no longer be collapsed as the YP/Synn entity.
-Specifically, as a result of various changes in investment/ownership between relevant entities applicable to the POR, in comparison to the investigation period, as well as a lack of evidence of transactions or intertwined operations between YP and Synn, we preliminarily determine to treat YP and Synn as distinct respondents for the purposes of this administrative review.
+However, in the immediately preceding administrative review, we determined that YP and Synn should no longer be collapsed.
+The factual record with respect to YP and Synn was unchallenged in the prior review, and the determinarily determine that the instant record also supports that YP and Synn should no longer be collapsed as the single YP/Synn entity.
+Specifically, as a result of various changes in investment/ownership between relevant entities applicable to the POR, in comparison to the investigation period, as well as a lack of evidence of shared transactions or intertwined operations between YP and Synn, we preliminarily determine to treat YP and Synn as distinct respondents for the purposes of this administrative review.